Locations:

 Advertisement

-• Don’t smoke or use tobacco products.
+• Don’t use tobacco products.

 • Reduce the amount of alcohol and caffeine you drink.

-• Find and maintain a healthy weight.
+• Find and maintain a weight that’s healthy for you.

 • Get regular physical exercise.